 Generally, independent schools will not care where you live, as long as you can pay the fees, although do note that your child may have to go through a selection session.

 If you are making an application to an independent school then you should contact the school directly to find out their deadlines.
-Some schools do close their waiting lists early, or have specific dates for registering; others operate on a first-come-first-served basis and do fill up on paper at least.
+Some schools do close their waiting lists early, or have specific dates for registering; others operate on a first-come-first-served basis.
 However, it is always worth a phone call.
 Last-minute places come up at the most sought-after schools and many welcome applications at any stage.

-You will receive a letter from your local authority stating that your child has not been allocated a place at your chosen school.
-It will tell you how to make an appeal against this decision and the deadline by which you need to do this.
+If you receive a letter from your local authority stating that your child has not been allocated a place at your chosen school, you still have the option to appeal.
+The letter will tell you how to make an appeal against this decision and the deadline for which you need to do this by.
 You must inform the local authority of your decision to appeal in writing.

 The school year runs from September to July and is divided into three terms.